-[To be filled-in by the PhD Scholar]

-Name of the Scholar: Register No. : :

-Department: Date of Joining :

-Name of Research Guide(s):

-Date of submission of Synopsis: :

-Reasons for requesting the permis ssion to leave the institute and submit the t thesis from outside:

-Declaration: I agree to submit the Synopsis. thesis within the THREE months from the date e of submission of

-[Comments by the Comments: Research Guide, who is the Chairperson o of RPAC]

-No (a) and Simustanes(a) with Data

-me(s) and Signature(s) with Date [Recommendation by the DRPC]

-Recommended / not-Recommended (If not recommended, the reasons ded

-Secretary-DRPC Date Chairman-DRPC

-[Verification of Records]

-The Records were verified and found to be in order.

-Supdt.
+[2 To be filled-in by the PhD Scholar] Name of the Scholar: Register No. : Department: Date of Joining : Name of Research Guide(s): Date of submission of Synopsis : Reasons for requesting the permi assion to leave the institute and submit the thesis from outside: Declaration: I agree to submit the Synopsis. thesis within the THREE months from the dat te of submission of [Comments by the Comments: Research Guide, who is the Chairperson of RPAC] Na ame(s) and Signature(s) with Date [Recommendation by the DRPC] Recommended / not-Recommended .
+(If not recommended, the reasons ded Secretary-DRPC Date Chairman-DRPC [Verification of Records] The Reco ords were verified and found to be in order : Supdt.
 (Academic Section) Asst.
-Registrar (Academic) DR (Academic)

-[Approval]

-Permission is (1) not granted (reason: (2) granted to leave the Institute and submit the thesis from outside, within the stipulated period of THREE months from the date of synopsis submission.
+Registrar (Academic) [Approval] DR (Academic) eason: e the Institute and submit the thesis from eriod of THREE months from the date of - Dean (Academic)

-Dean (Academic)